marco-link/extraction/README.md

 # extraction

 A framework to generate histograms, produce plots and datacards from NanoAOD files.
-Also storage of fitting scipts and other stuff.
+Also storage of fitting scripts and other stuff.

 This repository uses [pre-commit](pre-commit.com) hooks!